-Professor Murray teaches design studios and seminars and has served as Chair of the Performance Program and Chair of Design at the Illinois School of Architecture.
+Professor Murray teaches design studios and seminars and served as the inaugural Chair of the Building Performance Program at the Illinois School of Architecture.
 As a licensed architect since 2000, he has worked on a variety of building projects ranging in scale from single-unit residences to skyscrapers.

 M.Arch., Harvard University, 1996.